 De La Salle North Catholic High School opened in 2001 to provide a faith-based, college preparatory high school education to underserved students from the Portland area.
 These families needed and wanted a viable and affordable choice of schools to send their student.
 Other private high schools in and around Portland were not an option for most of them because of the cost and the distance their student would have to travel to go to school each day.
 They spoke out and said “put your school right here in our neighborhood.”

 De La Salle was the first school to replicate the innovative corporate work study program pioneered by Cristo Rey Jesuit High School in Chicago.
-There are now over 30 schools throughout urban America that model their school after this Cristo Rey model.
+There are now more than 35 schools throughout American cities that model their school on this Cristo Rey model.

 De La Salle North Catholic is sponsored by The De La Salle Christian Brothers and is a part of the Roman Catholic Archdiocese of Portland/Western Oregon.
 And a nation-wide, independent rating agency has identified De La Salle North Catholic High School as the most diverse private high school in all of Oregon.